 I have been sourcing a conveyancing lawyer in Henfield for my home move.
 Can I see a solicitor's record with the profession’s regulator?

-Members of the public may find published Solicitor Regulator Association (SRA) decisions resulting from inquisitions from 2008 onwards.
+Members of the public can review presented Solicitor Regulator Association (SRA) decisions stemming from inquisitions from 2008 onwards.
 Go to Check a solicitor's record.
-For details Pre 2008, or to check a firm's record, phone 0870 606 2555, 08.00 - 18.00 any week day save for Tuesday when lines open at 9.30am.
-For non-uk callers, use +44 (0)121 329 6800.
-The SRA could recorded telephone calls for training reasons.
+To find records Pre 2008, or to check a firm's record, telephone 0870 606 2555, 08.00 - 18.00 Monday, Wednesday, Thursday, Friday and 09.30 - 18.00 Tuesday.
+For callers outside the UK, use +44 (0)121 329 6800.
+The SRA sometimes recorded telephone calls for training requirements.